 Having now added i2c and parallel LCD displays to the board, I set a parallel LCD running from MQTT and updating all 4 lines of the display, once a second from Node-Red.
 While this was running (it’s been running all afternoon – I thought I’d try a test)… I set my serial terminal program fire out lots of on-off commands in a row – which is WAY over the top…

-I set up 30 on/off commands for GPIO0 – to run at 80ms each – as you can see, clean as a whistle.
+I set up 30 on/off commands for GPIO0 – to run at 80ms each (I no longer use GPIO as an output) – as you can see, clean as a whistle.
 I dropped that to 50ms per instruction and the board rebooted – I’m guessing that is a buffer overflow – but then – that simply is not going to happen in real life or anything like it.

 I figured I’d go for broke - with 390 (I got sick of cut and paste) commands sent at 80ms it lasts almost to the end then rebooted – again a sure sign of the buffer being in trouble either overflow or wrap – backing that off to 100ms gave zero errors so not a wrap issue –